SolaceSamples/solace-samples-mqtt/docs/_tutorials/publish-subscribe.md

 <td width="138">String</td>

 <td width="379">The Solace message router Message VPN that this client should connect to.
-The simplest option is to use the “default” message-vpn which is present on all Solace message routers and fully enabled for message traffic on Solace VMRs.</td>
+The simplest option is to use the "default" message-vpn which is present on all Solace message routers and fully enabled for message traffic on Solace VMRs.</td>

 </tr>